glest/glest-source/CONTRIBUTING.md

 The Discord rooms are for players, developers, and curiosity/adventure-seekers.

+## Website Design

+Documentation for designing the websites is in [WEBSITE_DESIGN.md](https://github.com/ZetaGlest/zetaglest-source/WEBSITE_DESIGN.md).

 ## Mods, tech trees, scenarios, tilesets, maps

 Guidelines for submitting or letting us know about content you've